verrazzano/docs/content/en/docs/howto/customlogging/_index.md

 The `fdconfig` example volume mounts the previously deployed ConfigMap containing the Fluentd configuration.
 This allows the attached Fluentd sidecar to access the embedded Fluentd configuration file.

-## Fluentd Custom Sidecar Container
+## Create the Fluentd custom sidecar container

-The final resource addition to the Deployment is to create the additional sidecar container.
+The final resource addition to the Deployment is to create the custom sidecar container.

 ```yaml
 workload: